MittaDhanunjaya/rg-devops-challenge/monitoring/README.md

 ## Configuring Prometheus:

 Prometheus is an open-source monitoring and alerting tool that is designed for reliability and scalability.
 It is primarily used to collect and store time-series data (metrics) from various sources, such as applications, services, and systems.
-1. Install Prometheus on our server.
+1. Install Prometheus on the server.
-2. Configure Prometheus to scrape metrics from your desired targets
+2. Configure Prometheus to scrape metrics from desired targets by editing the prometheus.yml file.

 ## Configuring Grafana:

 Grafana is an open-source visualization and monitoring platform that allows users to create, explore, and share dashboards and visualizations of time-series data.
 It supports various data sources, including Prometheus, allowing users to visualize metrics collected by Prometheus and other monitoring systems.
-1. Install Grafana on our server.
+1. Install Grafana on the server.
 2. Configure Grafana to connect to Prometheus as a data source.

 ## Additional tools/configurations:

-1. Install Prometheus node-exporter for collecting all the system level metrics (CPU, memory, disk, etc.) from the host machine and makes them available for Prometheus..
+1. Install Prometheus node-exporter for collecting all the system level metrics (CPU, memory, disk, etc.) from the host machine and makes them available for Prometheus.
 2. Install push gateway for collecting short-lived service level batch jobs to an intermediate jobs which prometheus can scrape.

 I am using Prometheus & Grafana official docker images from dockerhub in our docker-compose file along with volumes and some necessary environmental variables as you can see below: